syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Filtering.md

 ---
 layout: post
 title: Filtering with Kanban widget for Syncfusion Essential ASP.NET
-description: How to enable filtering and its functionalities
+description: This section explains how to enable filtering and its functionalities using the Syncfusion ASP.NET Web Forms Kanban component.
 platform: aspnet
 control: Kanban
 documentation: ug